freesurfer-rge/slothpu/docs/pipeline.md

 The appropriate execution unit will perform its task, placing its result on the appropriate bus.
-In the case of a branch instruction, the Program Counter's 'increment enabled' flag will be marked as false.
+In the case of a jump instruction, the Program Counter's 'increment enabled' flag will be marked as false.

 ## Commit